Beersheba bank shooting: Shooting

+On May 20, 2013, he visited the Bank Hapoalim branch in the Neve Ze'ev neighborhood of Beersheba requesting a debt settlement, and was refused.
 At around 1:00 p.m., Alon returned to the Bank Hapoalim branch armed with a .45-caliber Glock 21 semiautomatic pistol and sat down together with other people waiting for services.
 He then got up and opened fire.
 The branch's manager, Avner Cohen and his deputy Meir Zeitun were killed, as were two customers, Idan Sabri and Anat Even-Haim.

 Memorial established for the four victims.

 According to eyewitness accounts, Alon shot the two bank employees multiple times to ensure that they were dead.
 Five other people were wounded.
 Alon then took a woman, Miri Cohen, an employee of the bank, as a hostage, and barricaded himself with her in a bathroom.
 Within three minutes of the start of the shooting, the police arrived, with one policeman shooting a flowerpot as a deterrent as officers entered, and began searching for the shooter.
 One of the wounded victims was temporarily handcuffed after being mistaken for the shooter by police.
 After it became known that the shooter was in a bathroom together with a hostage, a police officer fired a single shot into the bathroom.
 The police negotiated with Alon until he shot himself.
 He was taken to Soroka Medical Center, where he died.
 Police officials stated that there was no security guard at the bank at the time of the incident.

 There is some security footage of the shooting, but it is blocked to people outside of Israel.